ChatShop: Interactive Information Seeking with Language Agents: Experiments

-\paragraph{Challenge of Information Scarcity} In the results of \autoref{tab:models_results}, we find that state-of-the-art LLMs can generally achieve a high reward with access to full information in instructions, which mimics the setting of WebShop.
-However, all of the tested LLM agents perform significantly worse when the information becomes scarce, with a performance drop of more than absolute 30\% in average rewards.
-Moreover, even when given access to interact with a simulated shopper, the agents still struggle to utilize the communication channel effectively, resulting in a performance similar or even lower than the no-interaction setting.
-We find that basic forms of prompting strategy is inadequate to incentivize the agents to interact with the environment.
-The agents often feel confident in making decisions based on partial information from the instruction or a few interactions with the shopper, despite being prompted to ask questions until ``\textit{the user's criteria clearly match a single product}''.
+However, when given access to interact with the shopper, the agents still struggle to utilize the communication channel effectively, resulting in a performance similar to or even lower than the no-interaction setting.
+We find that the \textit{auto q} prompting strategy is inadequate to incentivize the agents to interact with the shopper.
+The agents are often overconfident in making decisions based on partial information from the basic instruction or brief interaction with the shopper, despite being prompted to ask questions until ``\textit{the user's criteria clearly match a single product}''.

-\paragraph{Advanced Prompting Strategy} LLM agents have been shown as incapable to leverage the communication channel in the \textit{auto q} setting.
-We are interested in whether stronger agents can be achieved by task heuristics and common prompt engineering techniques such as ReAct~\cite{react}.
-For ReAct, the agent is instructed to interleave its action with summary of the information gathered up to the current turn and reasoning of the next action.
-In \autoref{tab:strategy_results}, we see that ReAct is much more helpful in interactive settings, especially in the \textit{auto q} setting where the agent is otherwise confident and reluctant to ask questions.
-In the best setting, GPT-3.5 surprisingly outperforms GPT-4, suggesting that stronger base model performance does not always translate to information-seeking task.
-Although advanced prompting strategies further incentivize the agents, the gap between the best agent and the no-interactive full information baseline remains significant.
+\paragraph{Advanced Prompting Strategy} LLM agents have demonstrated limited ability to leverage the communication channel in the \textit{auto q} setting.
+We aim to determine whether stronger agents can be achieved through task heuristics and common prompt engineering techniques such as ReAct~\cite{react}.
+For ReAct, the agent is instructed to interleave its actions with a summary of the information gathered up to the current turn and reasoning for the next action.
+In \autoref{tab:strategy_results}, we observe that ReAct is significantly more effective in interactive settings, especially in the \textit{auto q} setting where the agent is otherwise confident and reluctant to ask questions.

+In the optimal scenario, GPT-3.5 surprisingly outperforms GPT-4.
+This suggests that stronger base model performance does not always translate to superior performance in information-seeking tasks.
+Although advanced prompting strategies further incentivize the agents, a substantial gap remains between the best agent and the non-interactive full information baseline.

+We further investigate the effectiveness of the advanced prompting strategies in the instance-based communication channels in \autoref{tab:strategy_results_instance}.
+The results show that these strategies are generally helpful in improving the agent's performance, but the agents still struggle to utilize the communication channel effectively.